tienshaoku/tienshaoku/README.md

 ## Hi 👋, I'm Shao
-A Master's student of Computer Science in NCKU (about to graduate :mortar_board:)
+A Master's student of Computer Science at NCKU (about to graduate :mortar_board:)

+Got my Bachlor's degree of Economics at NTU :smile:

 Currently an intern at Academia Sinica and working on post-quantum cryptography research :fire: (in plain English: math :1234: )